Logarithm: base 2 (log2)

 How does it work in the search window?

 Select Create column in the search window toolbar, then select the Logarithm: base 2 operation.
 You need to specify one argument:

 The data type of the values in the new column is float.

 The examples in this article use values in a data table generated from this CSV file.
 If you want to try the example for yourself, download the file and upload it to your domain clicking Data upload in the navigation pane.
 Name the new table my.upload.sample.data and select Current date as Date parsing type.
 Learn more about uploading data in Uploading log files.

 After receiving the confirmation message, you can access the table from the Finder, selecting my → upload → sample → data.
 When you upload data from a file, all the information is included in a single column called message.
-To split the values into different columns, you can use the Split operation.
+To split the values and extract those we need for this operation into a new column, you can use the Split operation.
 Click Toggle Query Editor in the search window toolbar and paste the following LINQ query to get the information required for the examples below: